AmarTabakovic/AmarTabakovic-Hugo/content/blog/laravel-language-switcher/index.md

 {{% /section %}}

 ## Middleware
 For the language to persist across different pages, we need to set the locale every time we call a new page.
-For this we use middlewares.
+For this we use a single middleware.

 First we generate the middleware:
 ```bash